 Our role is to serve as a creative reminder of our collective connection to the planet that sustains us.

 We work with environmentally focused clients to craft stories that inspire us to renew our relationship to nature and offer a chance to adapt our mindset and our practices.

 We hope to tell some of the environmental success stories that inform and guide us toward a culture that embraces mindful, sustainable living.

 Clients who have entrusted their story with us: The Nature Conservancy, Patagonia, Maine Farmland Trust, Patagonia Sur, Melimoyu Ecosystem Research Institute, The Chewonki Foundation, Maine Coast Heritage Trust, Middlebury College School of Environment.

-Our adventure on the GROWING LOCAL film series in partnership with Maine Farmland Trust premiered in September at The Camden International Film Festival to a full house and continues to screen through-out Maine in 2015.
+Our adventure on the Growing Local film series in partnership with Maine Farmland Trust premiered at The Camden International Film Festival to a full house and continued to screen nationwide through 2015 & 2016.
 These stories help us understand the interconnected fates of Maine farming and farmland, consumers and the local food movement.
-Trailer and site.